 I have lived in Beaverton, OR for the past fifteen years.
 The Great Northwest is a beautiful place to live and I look forward to assisting other families’ loved ones with an animal visitation service that can add additional meaning and value to an individual’s life.

 SoBrina came to live with me in January of 2012 and has completed many months of dog training; including receiving her Canine Good Citizen Certificate from the Kennel Club of America.
-She has also successfully completed testing and is registered as a therapy dog through Pet Partners.
+She has also successfully completed testing and has been registered as a therapy dog since September 2014.

 SoBrina is said to be a long haired Chihuahua/ Dachshund mix and was born around March of 2011.
 She can be very playful when at home with her siblings Pretzel and Bella.
 Pretzel and Bella are about 7 years younger than SoBrina; however, this does not stop her from getting in on the action when the other two decide it is time to play, which is what keeps her youthful.
 SoBrina is also a very loving “furry child” who can be found sitting in someone’s lap or just snuggling in general.